PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Students must have completed the M3 Core Clerkships in Medicine and Surgery.

 **If you are an international student, please click on the link below for further information.
 All international students are handled through this central office**

 PURPOSE: The program is designed to familiarize the students with the diagnosis and management of a spectrum of gastrointestinal and hepatobiliary disorders.
-The Section of Gastroenterology provides clinical experience through consultation services at the University of Illinois Hospital.
-The consulting service consists of an attending physician, one fellow in gastroenterology, two or three residents and one or two students.
+The Division of Gastroenterology and Hepatology provides clinical experience through consultation services at the University of Illinois Hospital.
+The consulting service consists of an attending physician, one fellow in gastroenterology, two or three residents in internal medicine, and one or two medical students.